Storing Open Red Wine Guide

-- Organic wine or sulfite-free wine are typically more fragile.
+- Organic wine or sulfite-free wine is typically more fragile.

 How About Storing Sparkling Wines?

 Letting the bubbles settle gives the wine a chance to off-gas and cuts the carbonation, rounding out the flavors.
 (Try it, let me know what you think!)
-Hopefully, it goes without saying that you shouldn’t vacuum pump sparkling wine.
-It will suck on your bubbles and leave a terrible void in your soul.
+You might not realize, but you shouldn’t vacuum pump sparkling wine.
+It will suck out your bubbles and leave a terrible void in your soul.
 Gross.

 Hands down, this is the best Champagne wine stopper you can buy for the price.
 The WAF’s patented design makes opening and closing a bottle of bubbly a one-handed operation that won’t ever pop off.
 Great for home or restaurant use.